-It is clear that the demanding goals of the PANDA tracking system can only be reached if the information from the different sub-systems are combined appropriately.
-This task is devoted to the tracking software group which is currently developing code within the PandaRoot framework.
-Main issues are the pattern recognition, track following and track fitting for all kind of tracks and track pieces.
+It is clear that the demanding goals of the PANDA tracking system can only be reached if the information from the different sub-systems is combined appropriately.
+This task is assigned to the tracking software group which is currently developing code within the pandaRoot framework.
+Main issues are the pattern recognition, track following and track fitting for all kinds of tracks and track pieces.

 Currently different approaches are discussed; among them are for instance a track finding and fitting for each sub-component individually followed by an overall track fitting.
-But also other solutions like a more integrated approach using all hits from all tracking detector at once are investigated.
-This situation is complicated because the options for main tracking devices, the Central Tracker - TPC or STT - are quite different in terms of providing the hits.
-For TPC case up to 1000 events or 3,000 tracks are superimposed in one 'picture' whereas the STT provides up to 30 hits per track within 300-400 ns.
+But also other solutions like a more integrated approach using all hits from all tracking detectors at once are investigated.
+This situation is complicated because the options for main tracking devices, the Central Tracker-TPC or STT - are quite different in terms of providing the hits.
+For the TPC up to 1000 events (or ~ 3000 tracks) are superimposed inside the drift volume.
+Every track is sampled 50-100 times, which greatly simplifies pattern recognition.
+In the STT signals from tracks within the drift time of 300-400 ns will be superimposed ($\sim 6-8$ tracks), without the possibility of separating the tracks if they hit the same tube.
+The number of hits per track depends on the track angle and can be up to 30.

 However, this work is still ongoing and the results will of course influence the requirements of the tracking detectors.
 Eventually the full simulation of the tracking benchmark channels will contain the complete track reconstruction of the entire PANDA tracking system and therefore can be used for deducing the final requirements for each tracking component.
 This is especially true for any kind of efficiency and purity studies taking into account the full background processes.
-Apart from that it is possible that a direct impact from one tracking component to another can be stated in an earlier stage.
+The computing group is asked to ensure a realistic simulation and digitization of each sub-system, especially in terms of pile-up modelling and track reconstruction algorithms.
+Apart from that it is possible that a direct impact from one tracking component on another can be stated in an earlier stage.
 For instance the necessity of a number of hits in the MVD serving as a track seed for the TPC or the restriction and relaxation of the material budget in some acceptance areas.